procf/RhINNs/UniFIDES/Readme.md

 # Universal Integer-Order and Fractional Integro-Differential Equation Solvers
-This project is submitted to the [Nature Machine Intelligence](https://www.nature.com/natmachintell/).
+This project is currently submitted to [Nature Machine Intelligence](https://www.nature.com/natmachintell/).
 The work is titled "*UniFIDES: Universal Fractional Integro-Differential Equation Solvers.*"

 This is a TensorFlow implementation of a robust, user-friendly platform to solve integer-order and fractional FIDEs in forward and inverse directions.